-Making it easy for you to gain the knowledge to feel confident and comfortable in class
+Giving you the knowledge to feel confident and comfortable in your yoga class

 Yoga Flash Cards – digital eBooks and printed cards

-These Yoga Flash Cards are designed to help you learn the basic instructions along with the Sanskrit and English names for some of the many different yoga poses(asanas) taught today.
-Ideal for all levels of yoga students, from yoga beginners through to yoga teacher trainees.
-Each flash card is illustrated with fun pictures of yogastick figures showing the key elements of each yoga pose – never worry again about which foot should go where!
+These Yoga Flash Cards are designed to help you learn simple instructions along with the Sanskrit and English names for some of the many different yoga poses(asanas) and yoga styles taught today.
+Ideal for all levels of yoga students, from yoga beginners through to students doing yoga teacher training.
+Each flash card is illustrated with fun pictures of yogastick figures showing the key elements of each yoga pose.
+Never worry again about which foot should go where!

-They are all available as instantly downloadable Interactive eBooks and Viniyoga Asana 1 is also available in printed flash card packs.
-Simply download the eBooks for use on all of your Apple devices – iPhone, iPad, laptop and desktop computer* – or get the printed pack delivered direct to your door.
+They are all available as instantly downloadable Interactive eBooks and Viniyoga Asana I and Viniyoga Asana II are also available in printed flash card packs.
+Simply download the eBooks from the email you receive after purchase then open it up in the iBooks App.
+For use on all of your Apple devices – iPhone, iPad, laptop and desktop computer*.
+Or you can get the printed packs delivered direct to your door.
+The information is exactly the same in both versions, but is displayed slightly differently.

-*Hopefully available for Android and Windows devices soon!
-These are interactive eBooks and cannot currently be used on Kindle or dedicated eBook readers.
+*Hopefully available for Android and Windows devices in early 2018!
+These are interactive eBooks (ePUBs) and CANNOT currently be used on any Android or Windows device or on Kindle or dedicated eBook readers.

-Choose the Yoga Flash Cards that suits your style
+Choose the Yoga Flash Cards that suits your yoga style

 A set of 52 yoga flash cards to help you learn the yoga pose names in Sanskrit and English along with some simple instructions on how to do the yoga poses to help you feel more confident in your next class.
 Great for beginners to seasoned yogis.